ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 **A**: This proposal simply addresses the communication issue, allowing the mod developer community to easily vote and communicate with each other.
 This helps saves lots time and energy by ensuring that mod developers will know what versions to update to and maintain their mods on, rather than having to guess what versions will become populated.

 ### Regarding Mod Developers on Other Verisons
 **Q**: I'm a mod developer who prefers to keep my mods on the latest patch of Minecraft for vanilla players.
-How will this affect me? \
+How will this affect my ability to port? \
 **A**: It won't affect you at all.
 It is fully expected that some mods, such as optimization mods, client-side mods, and server-side mods, will continue to target the latest patches.
 This proposal is aimed at giving mod developers a unified direction for porting and maintaining their mods.

 **Q**: I'm a mod developer who prefers to port more frequently.
-How would this affect me? \
+How would this affect my ability to port? \
 **A**: Like with the vanilla targeted developers, it won't negatively affect your ability to mod.
 Rather, this will benefit you as well, as you will know what version the modded community at large considers to be stable, and thus will know which version to target feature backports to.
 This proposal is aimed at giving large mod developers a unified direction for porting *and maintaining* their mods.

 ### Regarding Voting